 What The New Lagos Tenancy Law Says:

-The new Lagos State Tenancy law has been generating a lot of debate since it was enacted by the Lagos State House of Assembly last Friday from today, we begin the serialization of the entire law:
+of debate since it was enacted by the Lagos State House of Assembly last Friday

-For a law to regulate rights and obligations under tenancy agreements and the relationship between the Landlord and the tenant including the procedure for the recovery of premises and for other connected purposes in Lagos State
+the procedure for the recovery of premises and for other connected purposes in

 The Lagos State House of Assembly enacts as follows: